 if a man rapes a woman wearing a short black skirt, whose fault is it? /p>

-Personally, I have met girls from all ages.
+Personally, I have met girls of all ages.
 Many would say that God has given men lust and women shouldn’t evoke that.

 If a man rapes a woman wearing a black short skirt and a short top, whose fault is it?

-God gave men lust and women shouldn’t evoke it.
+God gave men to lust and women shouldn’t evoke it.